 Performance options - Take advantage of a wide array of CPU and memory configurations.
 You can specify how much CPU and memory each instance of your application needs, and the App Engine flexible environment provisions the necessary infrastructure for you.

 Native feature support - Features such as microservices, authorization, SQL and NoSQL databases, traffic splitting, logging, versioning, security scanning, and content delivery networks are natively supported.

 Managed virtual machines - App Engine manages your virtual machines, ensuring that:

 - Instances are health-checked, healed as necessary, and co-located with other services within the project.

 - Critical, backwards compatible updates are automatically applied to the underlying operating system.

 - VM instances are automatically located by geographical region according to the settings in your project.
-Google's management services ensures that all of a project's VM instances are co-located for optimal performance.
+Google's management services ensure that all of a project's VM instances are co-located for optimal performance.

-- VM instances are restarted on a weekly basis.
-During restarts Google's management services will apply any necessary operating system and security updates.
+- All flexible instances may be restarted on a weekly basis if there are updates available.
+This schedule is not guaranteed.
+During restarts, Google's management services apply any necessary operating system and security updates.